AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   It is discussed in \autoref{sec:segmented-state} and \autoref{sec:exploiting-seg-state}, and analyzed in \autoref{sec:bandwidth-complexity}.
 }

+\todo{revisit / edit this}

-Broadly, there are two categories of low-overhead solutions: proofs of validity, and proofs of invalidity (i.e., fraud proofs).
+Broadly, there are two categories of low-overhead, potential solutions: proofs of validity, and proofs of invalidity (i.e., fraud proofs).
 Let's consider the latter.

 \todoDraftOnly{NIPOPoWRs as proofs of validity}